mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 If you want to forward User Attributes to this partner, make sure you set the Status to Inactive as you create the connection.
 This will make sure you do not begin forwarding data until you have selected the user attributes to forward.

-#### 2 - Select User Attributes
+#### 2 - Select user attributes

 From the connection screen, select the User Attributes you want to include.
 By default, all attributes are disabled.
 It may take up to 15 minutes before attributes begin to be forwarded.

 ![large](/images/attribute-sharing-select.png)

-#### 3 - Enable the Connection
+#### 3 - Enable the connection

 Once you have selected the User Attributes you want to forward, **Save and Activate** the Audience, open the **Settings** and set the **Status** to `Active` to begin forwarding identities.

-### Data Processing Notes
+### Profiles and user attribute forwarding

-mParticle’s User Profile stores user attributes across platforms, workspaces and accounts.
-This means that, if your audience output uses device IDs, and if you are tracking a User across multiple platforms (mobile and web, for example) you may be able to forward user attributes that were not collected on the targeted mobile devices.
+mParticle’s user profile stores user attributes across platforms, workspaces and accounts.
+This means that, if your audience output uses device IDs, and if you are tracking a user across multiple platforms (mobile and web, for example) you may be able to forward user attributes that were not collected on the targeted mobile devices.